ARM-software/CMSIS-Stream/Documentation/Events.md

 It is true if the buffer is shared : if there are several references to the buffer.

 The events are passed by rvalue reference to the handler (`processEvent` in a node or the application handler).
 The reason is related to the ref count : using `const Event&` would introduce an untracked sharing that would not be reflected in the ref count.

+Events only need to be copied when they are sent to many nodes.
+It is done by the `EventOutput` object.
+In the application code, events don't have generally a reason to be copied.

+You may need to __copy__ the event if you need to pass it to a function for read only processing (like displaying on stdout with iostream).

+__Never pass the event by reference or pointer.__

 # Integrate the events in your application